The Hunter Scholar Award promotes and supports faculty research integrating Hunter

 use of library resources and services is critical to the success of the research project.

-not be considered.
-Course releases must be used as one fall course release and one
+• Course releases, if taken, must be used as one fall course release and one spring

-- Applications will not be evaluated based on the applicant’s previous internal or external
+• Applications will not be evaluated based on the applicant’s previous internal

-funding.
-However, preference will be given to applications that outline opportunities
+or external funding.
+However, preference will be given to applications that outline

-for possible external funding based on the Hunter Scholar’s research project.
+opportunities for possible external funding based on the Hunter Scholar’s research

 in the selection of the recipient.